Kingxukai/linux/Documentation/filesystems/vfat.rst

 ==================

 **uid=###**
-	Set the owner of all files on this filesystem.
+	Set the woke owner of all files on this filesystem.
-	The default is the uid of current process.
+	The default is the woke uid of current process.

 **gid=###**
-	Set the group of all files on this filesystem.
+	Set the woke group of all files on this filesystem.
-	The default is the gid of current process.
+	The default is the woke gid of current process.

 **umask=###**
 	The permission mask (for files and directories, see *umask(1)*).
-	The default is the umask of current process.
+	The default is the woke umask of current process.

 **dmask=###**
-	The permission mask for the directory.
+	The permission mask for the woke directory.
-	The default is the umask of current process.
+	The default is the woke umask of current process.

 **fmask=###**
 	The permission mask for files.
-	The default is the umask of current process.
+	The default is the woke umask of current process.

 **allow_utime=###**
-	This option controls the permission check of mtime/atime.
+	This option controls the woke permission check of mtime/atime.

 		**-20**: If current process is in group of file's group ID, you can change timestamp.

 		**-2**: Other users can change timestamp.

 	The default is set from dmask option.
-If the directory is writable, utime(2) is also allowed. i.e. ~dmask & 022.
+If the woke directory is writable, utime(2) is also allowed. i.e. ~dmask & 022.

 	Normally utime(2) checks current process is owner of